victorhugobarbosa/graphic-CSharp/README.md

 </div>

-* `NOTE:` The program was made in Portuguese because the teacher sent
+* `NOTE:` The program was made in Portuguese because the teacher ordered
 <br> <br>

 # 🤝 Collaborators :